 Table of Contents

 The high unemployment rate brought by 2020’s predicament has caused today’s job market to be more competitive.
 As a consequence, candidates need an optimum solution to stand out and boost their employment success rate.
-In some cases, it takes more than a well-written resume to distinguish yourself from other applicants.
+In some cases, it takes more than a well-written resume to distinguish you from other applicants.
 You need a cover letter to complement your resume.

 An effective cover letter goes beyond reiterating your strengths, experience, and expertise that have already been highlighted in the resume.
 It should exhibit your potential as the best fit for the job, propelling recruiters to move forward with your application.
 While cover letters are deemed to be irrelevant by many, research shows that 53% of employers prefer a candidate who submits one.
 In this article, we will discuss five important reasons why you should consider including a cover letter in your job application.

 Your cover letter offers you the opportunity to articulate your motivation for applying to a specific industry, location, employer, and position.
 It introduces you to the employer and outlines your relevant qualifications.
 While many candidates overlook its importance, it plays an integral role in the decision-making process.

 To create a compelling cover letter, it is important to know your target company and understand its requirements.
 We recommend analyzing the job posting thoroughly and identifying the required core strengths.
 This would allow you to clearly express your enthusiasm and motivation for the job and explain how you exhibit the qualifications they are looking for.
 This increases your chances of being considered for an interview.

 2) Attracts the employer’s attention

 The cover letter serves as your first impression to your potential employer.
 The content of your cover letter greatly influences your candidacy’s success rate.
 Hence, it is crucial to write a high-quality cover letter that will showcase you as a strong candidate.
 This amplifies your chances of moving to the next stage.